 This… Monet’s Garden, Giverny, France… taken a few years ago

 Our personal wells, in other words, the resources we draw our energy from, can be both physical and spiritual.
 The spiritual wells that replenish and fulfill us may be Church life, God’s word, prayer, family, friends or even our work depending on what it is.
 Physical wells are namely the food we eat, relaxation time and a healthy lifestyle.

 Of course, there are also the ‘bad wells’, which are areas of our lives that have become dry, tainted or poisoned and not good for our well being.
 They present in various forms and may even masquerade as something good, but at the end of the day leave us depleted and stressed out.
 It is important that we are mindful of where and what we are drawing from.

 How is your well?

-God warns us in Jeremiah 2:13 “My people have committed two sins: they have forsaken me, the spring of living water, and have dug their own cisterns (wells), broken cisterns, that can hold no water”
+God warns us in Jeremiah 2:13 “My people have committed two sins: they have forsaken me, the spring of living water, and have dug their own cisterns (wells), broken cisterns, that can hold no water”.

-- If you would like somebody to pray for you, post your prayer request in the comments section below
+- Post your request in the comments section below